Hwacha: Hwacha

-The hwacha further developed from the juhwa and the singijeon.
-The first hwacha was created in 1409 during the Joseon Dynasty by several Korean scientists, including Yi To (not to be mistaken for Sejong the Great, due to the similarity in their names) and Ch'oe Haesan, son of Ch'oe Musŏn).
+The hwacha was developed from the juhwa and the singijeon.
+The first hwacha was created in 1409 during the Joseon Dynasty by several Korean scientists, including Yi To (not to be mistaken for Sejong the Great, due to the similarity in their names) and Ch'oe Haesan).
+In 1451, King Munjong issued a decree calling for more powerful and more effective hwacha types to be developed.
+By the end of 1451, hundreds of hwachas were deployed throughout the Korean peninsula, with fifty units being deployed in Hanseong (present-day Seoul) and another 80 on the northern border.